NoviceLive/urlmark/README.rst

-(UrlMark is intended to automatically handle data preparation by itself in later updates.), after which you can then type ``@gb`` on you terminal to launch your browser to the website of Github.
+(UrlMark is intended to automatically handle data preparation by itself in later updates.), after which you can then type ``@gb`` on you terminal to launch your browser, which is hardcoded as ``firefox`` for the time being, to the website of Github.

 To be described in detail later.
 But you are always free and **encouraged** to go ahead